dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 Added to the file upload section in `ArkikProcessor.tsx`:
 - **Obra Dedicada**: Traditional automatic order creation
 - **Comercial**: Intelligent order matching with existing orders
+- **Híbrido**: Intelligent matching with automatic fallback to new order creation

 Users select the mode before processing each Arkik file.
+The hybrid mode is the default option as it provides the most flexibility.

 ### 2. Order Matching Service (`src/services/arkikOrderMatcher.ts`)